gortonator/bsds-6650/assignments-2021/Assignment-2.md

 Your aim here is to find the 'best' application configuration in terms of responsiveness to the client and managing queue size.

 The questions you need to explore are:
 * Do I need to scale out with load balancing for my server?
-Or can my system work with 1 free-tier server
+Or can my system work with 1 free-tier server.
+Or a single, maybe small instance?
+Or ....?
-* How many queue consumers threads do I need to keep the queue size as close to zero as possible.
+* How many queue consumers threads do I need to keep the queue size as close to zero as possible?

 You can use the RabbitMQ management console to track the number of messages in the queue, and producers and consumer rates.